-- Chef Bob Cina of Ironside in San Francisco, relies on rice flour in his tempura batter to deliver light and traditional tastes with his Tempura California Avocado with Jalapeno-Lime Aioli - Associate Director of Culinary Arts of Stanford University, Andrew Mayne, serves up California Avocado Chicken Pita Pocket with Quinoa Salad and Yogurt Mint Dressing; slices of Fresh California Avocado provide a creamy contrast to the quinoa grain and its subtle taste complements the Yogurt Mint dressing
+- Chef Bob Cina of the former Ironside in San Francisco, relied on rice flour in his tempura batter to deliver light and traditional tastes with his Tempura California Avocado with Jalapeno-Lime Aioli.
+Today, many restaurants are offering deep-fried or tempura-style avocados - Associate Director of Culinary Arts of Stanford University, Andrew Mayne, served up California Avocado Chicken Pita Pocket with Quinoa Salad and Yogurt Mint Dressing;

+slices of Fresh California Avocado provide a creamy contrast to the quinoa grain and its subtle taste complements the Yogurt Mint dressing.
+It's not unusual to find variations of Mediterranean dishes that includes avocado hummus or avocado tzatziki sauce

 Not only are more foodservice operators adding avocado to the menu, but avocados are being added to more menu items.
-Now, we're seeing avocados not only on salads, but in burgers and sandwiches, appetizers and breakfast items.
+In addition to having avocados on salads, in burgers, sandwiches and wraps, we're also seeing appetizers, entrees and breakfast items featuring fresh avocados.
 Operators are increasingly leveraging avocado versatility, with greatest growth in bread appetizers (toast), rice entrees (bowls), blended beverages and breakfast.